tarbergmartin/Blocket-Wannabe/README.md

 **Creation date: 2019-11-04**

-This is a SharePoint Framework (SPFx) web part using TypeScript, React and SharePoint Online.
+This is a SharePoint Framework (SPFx) web part using TypeScript, React, SharePoint Online and Office UI Fabric.
 Unfortunately, this application can only be used thorugh the author's SharePoint account at the moment.

 Here is a preview of what the application looks like: